vspecky/WTAssignments/README.md

 2. Create a Dynamic Event Registration website.
 3. Create a Dynamic restaurant Menu website using JQuery.
 4. Create a PHP API with a Data Class in the backend and create a frontend that consumes the API.
+5. For the Event Registration in 2), save/fetch the data to/from a database and create a PHP REST API to interact with the database.